Ceda/pkg-imaginator/README.md

  * Now after clicking on the input you should see the Imaginator popping up.
 Now you are ready to use the Imaginator however you like!
  * CREATE SOMETHING AWESOME!

+ ## Getting Images

+ **Predefined way of getting imaginator Images**

+ * To get a picture anywhere on your site first things first you have to add the `libs-head.js` file to your site's head.
+ * The first step is to ensure proper functioning on IE 11.
+ * After that by calling the `generateImaginatorPicture()` function you can generate html picture markup.
+ * This function takes 3 parameters, `(required) int $id`, `(optional) string $locale`, `(optional) array $attributes`.
+ * So far the only accepted attributes are `class` and `id`.
+Anything else will result in an `Unallowed Attribute Exception`.
+ * You can modify the allowed picture attributes in the `app.php` config file after you published it.
+ * To get the LazyLoad json, you can call the `getImaginator()` helper function.
+ * The `getImaginator()` function has one required parameter and that's the ID of the desired Imaginator.
+ * As a result it will return an Imaginator install which then can return the `Lazyload Object`.
+ * To get the `Lazyload Object` you have to execute the `->getLazyloadOjbect()` function which takes `string $locale` as an optional parameter.
+ * Even if the `$locale` is a required parameter I would recomment supplying it to the function whenever you can.
+ * Example: `getImaginator(16)->getLazyloadObject()`.

  ## Configuration

  **How to properly configure things**